-- 1. The library is open to students and teachers from 7:45 a.m. until 3:20 p.m. each school day.
-The library will be closed during the librarian's duty and lunch periods. - 2.
-No library materials may leave the library without being checked out by the librarian. - 3.
-Library books may be checked out for two weeks and may be renewed for an additional two week period if there is not a waiting list for the book. - Students are responsible for the books they check out and will be charged for lost/damaged books. - 5.
-No eating or drinking in the library. - 6.
-Reference books may be checked out overnight, weekly, or used exclusively in the library at the discretion of the librarian.
+1. The library is open to students from 8:00 a.m. until 3:00 p.m. each school day.

+- 2. No library materials may leave the library without being checked out by the librarian. - 3.
+Library books may be checked out for two weeks and may be renewed for an additional two week period if there is not a waiting list for the book. - 4.
+Students are responsible for the books they check out and will be charged for lost/damaged books. - 5.
+A student may use the computers in the library with the permission of the librarian.